polyaxon/polyaxon/docs/configuration/broker.md

 sidebar: "configuration"
 ---

 Polyaxon comes with a built-in queue to process tasks in a more asynchronous fashion.

 For example when a new event comes in instead of writing it to the database immediately, it schedules a task to the queue so that the request can be returned right away, and the background workers handle actually saving that data.

 Prior to v0.5.0, Polyaxon supported one broker: RabbitMQ.
-RabbitMQ used to be used as a bus for sending fan-out messages.

 Starting from v0.5.0, Polyaxon provides support for two primary brokers which may be adjusted depending on your workload:
 RabbitMQ and Redis.